Mango Alphonso: The Wonder of Konkan

 It also helps in unclogging the pores of the skin.

 Research has proven that consuming it can assist you in relieving kidney-related disorders like nephritis.

-This incredible tropical fruit offers a remedy to respiratory problems, fever, constipation, etc.
+This incredible tropical fruit remedies respiratory problems, fever, constipation, Etc.

 The vitamin C in this tropical fruit helps in detoxing your body.

 The Konkan coast is the leading producer of mangoes.

 Two of its most famous variants are the Devgad and Ratnagiri mangoes.

 Devgad in the Konkan region of Maharashtra produces the best quality, Alphonso.

 The Hapus grown in Devgad are the most high-priced among the sub-breeds.